We conduct fMRI experiments at the Clinical Research Centre (CRC) at Ninewells Hospital in Dundee.

 are between the ages of 18 and 35

 The brain develops over the course of the lifespan.
-I am particularly interested in how the brain functions when it is close to full maturity and has not had too much opportunity for ‘wear and tear’.
+We are particularly interested in how the brain functions when it is close to full maturity and has not had too much opportunity for ‘wear and tear’.

-If you would like to participate in an fMRI experiment, I can let you know more about studies I am running if you send me an e-mail at firstname.lastname@example.org or call me on +44(0)1334 462077.
+If you would like to participate in an fMRI experiment, we can let you know more about studies we am running if you send an e-mail to email@example.com or call Akira O’Connor on +44(0)1334 462077.

 Typical Participant Compensation